mguenther/kafka-junit/README.md

 All operations are executed synchronously.

 With these abstractions in place, reading content from a Kafka topic is easy.
 As with a `RecordProducer`, there is no need to specify things like `bootstrap.servers` - `kafka-junit` will provide the necessary configuration.
-Have a look at the following examples (cf. examples taken from class `RecordConsumerExamples`).
+Have a look at the following examples (cf. examples taken from class `RecordConsumerTest`).

 All of the examples shown underneath provision `test-topic` with three Kafka records, like so: